twofingerrightclick/svdoever.github.io/src/pages/Sitecore-93-SXA-custom-rendering.md

 I have no idea why this approach is not described in the Sitecore documentation.
 If you look at the documentation [Walkthrough: Building a simple rendering](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/walkthrough--building-a-simple-rendering.html) you will see that Sitecore still describes the usage of a lot of C# code and plumbing.

 ### Creating a new SXA module
-For the new SXA Toolbox section we create a correspoding new SXA module so it can be enabled on a site and will not lead to collision in a Sitecore upgrade.
-An SXA module can be created in the *Foundation* or *Feature* layer.
+For the new SXA Toolbox section we create a corresponding new SXA module so it can be enabled on a site and will not lead to a collision in a Sitecore upgrade.
+A SXA module can be created in the *Foundation* or *Feature* layer.
 This structuring comes from the [Sitecore Helix solution architecture](https://helix.sitecore.net/introduction/index.html), a set of conventions used in Sitecore applications to provide a modular architecture which helps you manage dependencies.
 In this solution architecture Sitecore Helix defines three layers:

 ![Helix layers](https://helix.sitecore.net/_images/image7.png)

 Those layers you will find back in everything Sitecore does.
 That is why you see folders named [foundation](https://helix.sitecore.net/principles/architecture-principles/layers.html#foundation-layer), [feature](https://helix.sitecore.net/principles/architecture-principles/layers.html#feature-layer) and [project](https://helix.sitecore.net/principles/architecture-principles/layers.html#project-layer) all over the place.

-For our case it seems best to create an SXA module on feature level.
+For our case it seems best to create a SXA module on feature level.
 See the [Create a new SXA module](https://doc.sitecore.com/developers/sxa/93/sitecore-experience-accelerator/en/create-a-new-sxa-module.html) section of the Sitecore documentation for more details on the steps required to create a new Sitecore SXA module.
 In this example we will name our SXA module _Acme Components_, named after the [fictional Looney Tunes company](https://en.wikipedia.org/wiki/Acme_Corporation).

 Execute the following steps to create a new module on feature level: